AndreaFalanti/popnas/README.md

 - A totally new feature set has been engineered for time predictors, based mainly the dag representation of a cell specification.
 This new set is quite small but very indicative of the main factors that dictates time differences among the networks.
 It also implicitly generalize on equivalent cell specifications, since they have the same DAG representation and so the same features, making futile the data augmentation step.
+- Accuracy predictor is now an ensemble of 5 models, each one trained on 4/5 of the data.
+  This closely follows PNAS work and improved slightly the results.

 ### Exploration step
 - Add an exploration step to POPNAS algorithm.
 Some inputs and operators could not appear in pareto front